Logo

 If the footage is a public record, getting the footage may be as simple as filling out the required request forms or sending the correct government entity a letter requesting it.
 However, the way government entities disseminate public information depends on what the footage shows and whether it contains confidential information.
 For example, the attorney general must create a public information request form in Texas.
 In Washington, you can make public records requests online, via email, over the phone, or by mailing a letter to the Office of the Governor.

-Contact The Benton Law Firm Today for a Consultation
+Contact Benton Accident & Injury Lawyers Today for a Consultation

 If you were injured and you believe the accident was caught on camera, contact an attorney immediately so that they can request the preservation and distribution of the accident footage.
-The Dallas car accident attorneys of The Benton Law Firm are experienced personal injury attorneys who understand how to get the evidence needed to make your case.
+The Dallas car accident attorneys of Benton Accident & Injury Lawyers are experienced personal injury attorneys who understand how to get the evidence needed to make your case.

 Contact us today by calling us at (214) 777-7777 or filling out an online form to discuss your case with one of our attorneys.